jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 * It is always the web server that the JS app sends requests to for HTML and JSON.
 * Sometimes, a BEFFE exposes its own customized JSON APIs; other times, it forwards those JSON requests to other Backend APIs.

+**Decoupling
-A BEFFE is a de-coupling design strategy to avoid designing a Backend API that is directly coupled to a specific Frontend, or a Backend API that has to be all things to several Frontend applications (e.g., a web application, an admin web application, a mobile application, and a desktop application), all of which have different needs for data processing.
+**: A BEFFE is a de-coupling design strategy to avoid designing a Backend API that is directly coupled to a specific Frontend, or a Backend API that has to be all things to several Frontend applications (e.g., a web application, an admin web application, a mobile application, and a desktop application), all of which have different needs for data processing.

+**Performance
+**: The BEFFE can act as an "API aggregator" for a specific Frontend, and save the Frontend JSApp from issuing multiple requests from the user's browser to the cloud server, where each request from the browser adds latency cost.
+Whereas, the BEFFE is likely in the same data center, or closer to that datacenter, where the Backend API is that it needs data from.
+In this way, the Frontend becomes more response to the user.

-> This frees the developer/designer of the Backend to focus on designing REST APIs instead of RPC/CRUD APIs to only serve a single dedicated Frontend.
+> Both these strategies free the developer/designer of the Backend to focus on designing REST APIs instead of RPC/CRUD APIs to only serve a single dedicated Frontend.

+**Change
-In many contexts of evolving SaaS products, a BEFFE can act as an [Anti-Corruption Layer (ACL)](https://learn.microsoft.com/en-us/azure/architecture/patterns/anti-corruption-layer) whenever the Backend needs to be re-designed/re-engineered for legacy reasons, as a business grows and starts taking onboard direct integrations with the backend.
+**: Lastly, in many contexts of evolving SaaS products, a BEFFE can act as an [Anti-Corruption Layer (ACL)](https://learn.microsoft.com/en-us/azure/architecture/patterns/anti-corruption-layer) whenever the Backend needs to be re-designed/re-engineered for legacy reasons, as a business grows and starts taking onboard direct integrations with the backend.
 Or when the product evolves to be more of an integration platform.

 ## Design Principles